-James is a freelance sports writer who specialises in the NBA.
-His work has been published across multiple sites including OddsUSA, FanSided, Latest Basketball News, and Last Word on Sports.
+James is a freelance sports writer who specialises in the NBA - his work has been published across multiple sites including OddsUSA and FanSided.
 Full bio here.

 The semifinal round in both conferences has concluded in the 2022 NBA playoffs.
 This means there are just four teams left vying for basketball’s ultimate prize.
 In the Eastern Conference the top-seeded Miami Heat take on the second-seeded Boston Celtics.
 Here is everything you need to need to know about the top two teams in the East looking to advance to the NBA Finals.